 I’ve talked a lot about raised beds over the years here and there’s no doubt that I’m a fan but are raised beds perfect for everybody?
 Does everyone need a raised bed?
+Should you used raised beds in your garden?
 The answer is it isn’t always necessary.
 Anyone could utilize raised beds to have a great garden, but you don’t have to have raised beds for an effective and productive garden.
 Use this post as a checklist on whether you should use a raised bed or not.

 Here are some factors to help you evaluate if you should use raised beds.

-The Native Soil.
 If your soil is not an ideal soil for growing crops then you may want to use raised beds.
 Soils can vary considerably from location to location and even within an acre the soils can be significantly different.
 Parts of our yard are sloped with the backyard being pretty much flat.
 The sloped areas contain high amounts of clay and very little top soil but the flat areas have a much more rich and humus-y soil.
 The areas near the trees are very porous and soft which would be great for growing vegetables except for the fact that the trees would shade the heat loving summer vegetables.
 You want your garden soil to be full of organic matter, well drained, and porous enough to allow roots to move through easily.
-If the soil is less than ideal then consider the raised beds.
+If the soil is less than ideal then maybe you should use raised beds.

 Here’s another post I wrote about the benefits of raised beds.
 Every situation is different and a raised bed garden may not be absolutely necessary for you but consider your options!